Contaflex III

 My Contaflex is not the most reliable…

 The complexity of the Contaflex shutter operation is similar to that of the Hasselblad, but its reliability is not.
-My Contaflex suffers from intermittent light leaks which I believe are due to incomplete closure of the rear shutter when the film is advanced.
+My Contaflex suffers from intermittent light leaks.
+The rear shutter does not always close completely and this would definitely fog the film.

 Matanle (1996) likes Contaflexes, describing the original model which is very similar to mine, as ‘a beautifully simple, classically engineered camera capable of superb results’.
 However, ‘To use Contaflex equipment on a regular basis, you need to be fairly devoted to the marque and prepared to own several and meet repair bills as they arise’ — not encouraging!

 The Confaflex has lens-centered controls.
 Everything’s there, including shutter speed.
-The Hasselblad is similar.
+My Hasselblad is similar.
 Which makes sense, since they’re both SLRs with Synchro Compur leaf shutters.

 … but I like it

-When the Contaflex works, maybe 2/3 of the time, the results are good.
-The lens is top notch, the viewfinder is bright, and it has very clear split image focusing.
-It is easy to frame and focus.
-I like using it.
+When the Contaflex works, maybe 2/3 of the time, the results are excellent.
+The lens is top notch, and I especially like the viewfinder which is exceptionally bright.
+It is almost like a rangefinder camera viewfinder, in that only the central portion indicates focus while the rest is crystal clear:

-It’s a compact, good looking camera that gets more than its share of compliments.
+The Contaflex is a compact, good looking camera with excellent ergonomics, and it garners more than its share of compliments in public.

 Maintenance and repair